roncortez/digital-store-/.bmad-core/tasks/document-project.md

 CRITICAL: Before finalizing the document:

-1. **Accuracy Check**: Verify all technical details match the actual codebase
+1. Accuracy Check: Verify all technical details match the actual codebase
-2. **Completeness Review**: Ensure all major system components are documented
+2. Completeness Review: Ensure all major system components are documented
-3. **Focus Validation**: If user provided scope, verify relevant areas are emphasized
+3. Focus Validation: If user provided scope, verify relevant areas are emphasized
-4. **Clarity Assessment**: Check that explanations are clear for AI agents
+4. Clarity Assessment: Check that explanations are clear for AI agents
-5. **Navigation**: Ensure document has clear section structure for easy reference
+5. Navigation: Ensure document has clear section structure for easy reference

 Apply the advanced elicitation task after major sections to refine based on user feedback.